patty-Git22/2605_DS5111_kvq3jb/README.md

 # DS-5111_Software_And_Automation

 ## Requirements:
-        -Log into AWS and set up a VM
+* Log into AWS and set up a VM
-        -Make sure to select `Ubuntu Server 26.04` -Get SSH key and link to personal Git repo.
+* Make sure to select `Ubuntu Server 26.04`
+* Get SSH key and link to personal Git repo.

 ## Automating init and setting up virtual environment